The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

 \end{theorem} Baxendale~\cite{Baxendale2005} provides explicit values for $\rho$ and $M$ and improves the constants if the corresponding Markov chain is reversible, which holds in our case.
-In the following lemma, we prove that the Markov chain with transition probability $p(x,y)$ from \eqref{eq:defmchain} satisfies the assumptions $(A1)-(A3)$. \begin{lemma} Assume the moment generating function of $n_{\root}$ exists for some $\theta > 0$ and is finite.
-Then, the Markov chain defined by the transition probability kernel $p(x,y)$ on state space $(\mathbb{R}_+,\mathscr{B})$ satisfies the assumptions $(A1)-(A3)$ of Theorem \eqref{thm:bax} where the set $C$, the constants $\widetilde{\beta}$, $\lambda$, $K$, $\widehat{\beta}$, the function $V:\mathbb{R}\to[1,\infty)$ and the probability measure $\nu(x)$ are given as follows:
+In the following lemma, we prove that the Markov chain with transition probability $p(x,y)$ from \cref{eq:defmchain} satisfies assumptions \ref{assum:Baxendale2005_A1}--\ref{assum:Baxendale2005_A3}. \begin{lemma} Assume the moment generating function of $n_{\root}$ exists at some $\theta > 0$.
+Then, the Markov chain defined by the transition probability kernel $p(x,y)$ on state space $(\mathbb{R}_+,\mathscr{B})$ satisfies the assumptions \ref{assum:Baxendale2005_A1}--\ref{assum:Baxendale2005_A3} of \cref{thm:bax} where the set $C$, the constants $\widetilde{\beta}$, $\lambda$, $K$, $\widehat{\beta}$, the function $V:\mathbb{R}\to[1,\infty)$ and the probability measure $\nu(x)$ are given as follows:

 where the constants $\eta$ and $c$, and the function $W(y)$ are defined as follows,